joeycastillo/oddlyspecific.org/_posts/2020-02-27-road-to-book-2-the-countdown-clock.md

 ![Alt text](/assets/images/posts/2020-02-27-build-120.png)

-Now, you could lay out the breadboard this way if you wanted to; unless you're dealing with really high speed signals like USB, it doesn't really matter which wires go where, as long as they connect the right pins to the right nodes.
+Now, you could lay out the breadboard this way if you wanted to; unless you're dealing with really high speed signals, it doesn't really matter which wires go where, as long as they connect the right pins to the right nodes.
 The point I want to drive home is that no matter how you wire it, all three clock pins on all three chips — and all the pins in all three of those columns — are connected, directly, to pin 10, just as if we'd soldered them all together at one point.

 But I digress.